Reading Vision Correction At Our Dallas-Fort Worth Eye Center

 It is about this time that many people begin to have to purchase store-bought reading glasses.
 Can you relate?
 Maybe you have multiple pairs; a pair for work, another for home, a pair in the car and maybe another on your nightstand.

 This vision condition is common.
 It’s called Presbyopia or Over-40 Vision and most everyone will deal with it at some point.
-Thankfully, the vision experts at Carter Eye Center are equipped with solutions (beyond reading glasses!) for your over-40 vision challenges.
+Thankfully, the vision experts at Carter Eye Center are equipped with presbyopia treatment solutions at our Dallas-Fort Worth clinic (beyond reading glasses!) for your over-40 vision challenges.

 Symptoms of Diminished Reading Vision